pag-iiitd/DocDependency/scripts/RQ1_scripts/README.md

 This readme file contains steps to produce files, containing method details, analysed per project (the Github repo.) for RQ 1: Are the documentations written independently

 For convenience all these files have been provided along, project-wise, in the 'data' folder.
+Running all these steps per project will likely take less than 1 minute.

 # Steps
 0. Unzip the scripts.zip file.
 Launch the command prompt and execute the below described commands